great-expectations/great_expectations/docs/guides/tutorials/getting_started/initialize_a_data_context.rst

    cd ge_tutorials/ge_getting_started_tutorial
    docker-compose up

 You will now have a Postgres database running with some pre-loaded data!
-In case you're looking to connect to the database, you'll find instructions in the ``README`` in the repository.
+In case you're looking to connect to the database, you'll find instructions in the `README <https://github.com/superconductive/ge_tutorials/tree/main/ge_getting_started_tutorial>`_ in the repository.

 About the data
 -----------------------------------------------

-The NYC taxi data is an open data set which is updated every month.
-Each record corresponds to one taxi ride and contains information such as the pick up and drop-off location, the payment amount, and the number of passengers, among others.
+The `NYC taxi data <https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page>`_ is an open data set which is updated every month.
+Each record in the data corresponds to one taxi ride and contains information such as the pick up and drop-off location, the payment amount, and the number of passengers, among others.

-In this tutorial, we provide two tables with a 10,000 row sample each of the taxi data:
+In this tutorial, we provide two tables, each with a 10,000 row sample of the Yellow Taxi Trip Records set:

 * **yellow_tripdata_sample_2019_01**: a sample of the January 2019 taxi data
 * **yellow_tripdata_staging**: a sample of the February 2019 taxi data, loaded to a "staging" table so we can validate it before promoting it to a permanent table